 - 1 From any screen, hold SET.

 - 2 Select Alarms > Edit.

 - 3 Select an alarm.

 - 4 Select an option:

 - To turn on or off the alarm, select Status.

 - To change the alarm time, select Time.

 - To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat.

 - To select the type of alarm notification, select Sound and Vibe.

-- To turn on or off the backlight with the alarm, select Backlight.

 - To select a description for the alarm, select Label.

-- To delete the alarm, select Delete.
+- · To delete the alarm, select Delete.